A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: Introduction

-Addressing the problem of inconsistency of scalar wave optical description of electromagnetic beams of finite transverse size with the Maxwell equations, a systematic procedure to go from the scalar wave optics to the vector wave optics consistent with the Maxwell equations has been derived from a group theoretical analysis of the Maxwell theory and this procedure has been used to construct vector wave beams consistent with the Maxwell equations \cite{Sudarshan1983,Mukunda1983,Mukunda1985a,Mukunda1985b,Simon1986,Simon1987}.
-It could be that a matrix representation of the Maxwell equations provides an alternative approach to the problem.
-Already, the Mukunda-Simon-Sudarshan rule \cite{Mukunda1983} for passage from the scalar wave optics to the Maxwell vector wave optics has been derived \cite{Khan2016a} using the matrix representation of the Maxwell equations given in \cite{Khan2005}.
+It has been well recognized that scalar wave optical description of electromagnetic beams of finite transverse size is inconsistent with the Maxwell equations (Lax et al., 1975).
+Addressing this problem, a systematic procedure for transition from the scalar wave optics to the vector wave optics consistent with the Maxwell equations has been derived from a group theoretical analysis of the Maxwell theory (Sudarshan et al., 1983; Mukunda et al., 1983).
+This procedure has been used to construct vector wave beams consistent with the Maxwell equations (Mukunda et al., 1985a,b; Simon et al., 1986, 1987).
+We expect a matrix representation of the Maxwell equations to provide an alternative approach to the problem.
+Already, the Mukunda-Simon-Sudarshan (MSS) matrix substitution rule (Mukunda et al., 1983) for transition from the Helmholtz scalar wave optics to the Maxwell vector wave optics has been rederived (Khan, 2016b) using a four dimensional approximation of the eight dimensional matrix representation of the Maxwell equations given in (Khan, 2005).
+We present here an alternative derivation of the MSS substitution rule based on the new eight dimensional matrix representation without any approximation.